Dren Feka

-Dren Feka (born 9 June 1997) is a Kosovo Albanian professional footballer who plays as a defensive midfielder for 1.
-FC Phönix Lübeck.
+Dren Feka (born 9 June 1997) is a professional footballer who recently played as a defensive midfielder for German Regionalliga Nord club FC Teutonia Ottensen.
+Born in Germany, he represented it on junior levels before switching allegiance to Albania, back to Germany, and eventually Kosovo.

 Club career

 Luzern

 On 24 June 2017, Feka signed to Swiss Super League side Luzern.
 On 23 July 2017, he made his debut in a 1–0 home win against Lugano after being named in the starting line-up.